 What is the difference between integrated and modular training?

-- FTA’s integrated courses allow you to go from little or no flying experience to a “Frozen ATPL” in approximately 14-16 months.
-It is a full time programme completed from our base at Brighton City Airport, with the exception of the Economy course, where initial phases are completed from our satellite base at Teruel, Spain.
-On the other hand, FTA’s modular courses enable to complete training around their lifestyle or other commitments.
-FTA has nine modular courses on offer, ranging from £1,295 to £13,900.
+- FTA’s integrated courses allow you to go from little or no flying experience to a “Frozen ATPL” in approximately 21-22 months.
+It is a full time programme completed from our base at Brighton City Airport On the other hand, FTA’s modular courses enable to complete training around their lifestyle or other commitments.
 This is a popular route for students to gain their Frozen ATPL alongside work or studies.
 Modular pilot training courses can also be taken as and when desired, as long as course pre-requisites are met.
 Take a look at our training programmes on the FTA website for more information.

 How long does modular take?